SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 Download the 0.7.17 version in your ~/sources folder

-Read the instruction in the archive and install it into  ~/softs/bwa-0.7.17 folder
+Read the instructions in the archive and install it into  ~/softs/bwa-0.7.17 folder

 Configure your .basrc to use your version by default with adding the following line to  your  .bashrc: